Skip to content

 Sarajevo has two bus stations, and it matters

 This trips up more first-time visitors than anything else about Bosnian transport.
-Sarajevo does not have one central bus station; it has two, split along the line between the country’s two entities.
+Sarajevo doesn’t have one central bus station; it has two, split along the line between the country’s two entities.

-The main station, in the city centre next to the train station, handles domestic routes across the Federation and international coaches to Croatia, Slovenia and Western Europe.
-The second, at East Sarajevo (Lukavica) out on the edge of town in Republika Srpska, is where most services to Serbia and Montenegro depart, along with buses to Trebinje, Banja Luka and Bijeljina.
-So if you are heading for Belgrade or Herceg Novi, your coach very likely leaves from Lukavica, not the central station, and the two are a trolleybus ride apart (the 103 from Austrijski trg, or the 107 from Skenderija).
+The main station, in the city centre next to the train station, handles domestic routes across the Federation and international coaches to Croatia, Slovenia and Western Europe - including the licensed Centrotrans Sarajevo-Banja Luka line from main “AS” (about 55 KM / 4h55 as of August 2026).
+The second, at East Sarajevo (Lukavica) out on the edge of town in Republika Srpska, is where most services to Serbia and Montenegro depart, along with buses to Trebinje and Bijeljina and some Republika Srpska-based coaches.
+So if you’re heading for Belgrade or down to the Montenegrin coast (Herceg Novi, Kotor), your coach very likely leaves from Lukavica, not the central station, and the two are a trolleybus ride apart (the 103 from Austrijski trg, or the 107 from Skenderija).
 Book online and the ticket will name the station; the mistake to avoid is assuming there is only one and showing up at the wrong end of the city.

 The Sarajevo to Mostar train: take it for the ride

-Bosnia’s one train worth building a plan around runs down the Neretva valley from Sarajevo to Mostar, and it is one of the most scenic rail journeys in the Balkans.
-Modern air-conditioned Talgo trains, run by the Federation railways (ŽFBH), cover the 129 km in about two hours, with a cafe-bar on board and a window onto gorges, reservoirs and river bends you simply cannot see from the parallel road.
+Bosnia’s one train worth building a plan around runs down the Neretva valley from Sarajevo to Mostar, and it’s one of the most scenic rail journeys in the Balkans.
+Modern air-conditioned Talgo trains, run by the Federation railways (ŽFBH), cover the 129 km in about two hours, with a cafe-bar on board and a window onto gorges, reservoirs and river bends you simply can’t see from the parallel road.

 The practicalities are simple enough.
-Two trains run each way per day: departures from Sarajevo at 07:15 and 16:49, and back from Mostar at 06:36 and 17:09, though schedules do shift with the seasons, so confirm current times on the ŽFBH timetable before you rely on them.
-A one-way second-class ticket is around 14 KM, with a discount if you buy a return.
+Two trains run each way per day: departures from Sarajevo at 07:15 and 16:46 (per ŽFBH’s own current timetable), and back from Mostar at around 06:36 and 17:09 (per independent rail-travel site seat61, since ŽFBH’s public schedule only spells out the Sarajevo and Čapljina/Ploče end points), though schedules do shift with the seasons, so confirm current times before you rely on them.
+A one-way second-class ticket runs around 14 KM, with a discount if you buy a return; ŽFBH doesn’t sell it online, so pick it up at the station.
 Sit on the left going south for the best of the valley.
 The line actually carries on past Mostar to Čapljina, and on summer weekends a third train runs seasonally all the way down to Ploče on the Croatian coast, which makes a memorable, if slow, way to reach the Adriatic.

 The view from the Sarajevo to Mostar train looking out over the green Neretva valley